AllBRICQS: the All-sky BRIght, Complete Quasar Survey: Introduction

 Moreover, because the physical size of the quasar broad-line region (BLR) scales with luminosity as $\sim \sqrt{L}$ \citep{2013ApJ...767..149B}, and, to first order, the distance to the quasar scales as $\sqrt{L/F}$ for flux $F$, the {\it angular} size of the BLR scales as $\sqrt{F}$.
 This means that the optically brightest quasars have the largest apparent BLRs, making them especially interesting targets for high spatial resolution investigation with instruments such as GRAVITY on the Very Large Telescope Interferometer \cite[VLTI; e.g.,][]{2018Natur.563..657G, 2020A&A...643A.154G, 2021A&A...648A.117G, 2021A&A...654A..85G}.

 Approximately 1\% of spectroscopically confirmed active galactic nuclei (AGNs)\footnote{These statistics are based on the Million Quasars Catalogue \citep{2021arXiv210512985F}, version 7.6; hereafter, Milliquas.} have {\it Gaia} Data Release 3 photometry \citep{2016A&A...595A...1G, 2021A&A...649A...1G} brighter than $B_{P}=16.5$ or $R_{P}=16$~mag, and 89\% of those bright objects have redshifts less than $z=0.1$.
-The recent discovery of a remarkably bright quasar at $z=0.83$ --- SMSS~J114447.77-430859.3 (hereafter, J1144), with $B_{P}=14.64$~mag \citep{2022arXiv220604204O} --- motivates a renewed search for other bright quasars that have gone undetected.
+The recent discovery of a remarkably bright quasar at $z=0.83$ --- SMSS~J114447.77-430859.3 (hereafter, J1144-4308), with $B_{P}=14.64$~mag \citep{2022arXiv220604204O} --- motivates a renewed search for other bright quasars that have gone undetected.

 Here we describe the search criteria and first results from the All-sky BRIght, Complete Quasar Survey (AllBRICQS).
 In Section~\ref{sec:selection}, we explain the AllBRICQS selection criteria.
 In Section~\ref{sec:obs}, we describe the optical spectroscopy obtained for the first set of candidates.
 We present the spectroscopically confirmed AllBRICQS sample in Section~\ref{sec:sample} and report on our preliminary success rate.
-In Section~\ref{sec:Gaia_comparison}, we compare our confirmed quasars with the quasar catalogues derived from {\it Gaia} DR3.
+In Section~\ref{sec:J0529}, we examine the highest-redshift AllBRICQS discovery, J0529-4351, in greater detail.
+Section~\ref{sec:Gaia_comparison} compares our confirmed quasars with the quasar catalogues derived from {\it Gaia} DR3.
 In Section~\ref{sec:discussion}, we discuss the present results and the outlook for the scientific exploitation of the completed survey.

 We adopt a flat $\Lambda$CDM cosmology, having a matter density of $\Omega_{\rm m}=0.3$ and a Hubble-Lema\^itre constant of $H_0$ = 70~km~s$^{-1}$~Mpc$^{-1}$.
 Throughout the paper, we use Vega magnitudes unless otherwise specified.